robert/robert.github.com/_posts/2021-11-30-better-sentences.md

 This is a good start, but I think we can do better.

 First, I dislike the phrase "I would then proceed" in the second sentence.
 Neither "then" nor "proceed" are useful words.
 If sentence 2 follows sentence 1 then it's usually obvious that it happened later.
 You rarely need a "then", and we certainly don't need one here.
-The phrase "I proceeded to" is similarly meaningless and usually sounds like a poor attempt at being funny, although here I suspect that it's just one of the author's tics.
+The phrase "I proceeded to" is similarly meaningless and usually sounds like a poor attempt at being funny, although here I suspect that here it's just one of the author's tics.

 All of this said, I can't see a simple way to excise both "then" and "proceed" from the second sentence.
 In the absence of better options we should at least get rid of one of them, leaving either: